 - 5. Wetland Restoration and Mitigation Monitoring.
 PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the Applicant shall submit for review and written approval of the Executive Director a detailed Wetland Restoration and Monitoring Plan designed by a qualified wetland or restoration ecologist for monitoring of the wetland restoration site.
 The Wetland Monitoring Plan shall at a minimum include the following:

 a.
-A plan for interim monitoring and maintenance of any restoration or mitigation site(s) and pre-approved reference site(s), including: - te areas in Schedule; octobe and dan poursaire asset incer and - ii.
-Interim performance standards:
+A plan for interim monitoring and maintenance of any restoration or mitigation site(s) and pre-approved reference site(s), including: - a cominita Schedule; alask on temperature man and ar - ii.
+Interim performance standards;